 - High brand equity (if parent brand has strong reputation)

 - High operational efficiency (only one brand to promote)

-Cons of Branded House Brand Architecture
+Disadvantages of Branded House Brand Architecture

 - Tough to differentiate products from competition if parent brand doesn’t have high brand equity or unique value proposition

 - Sub-brands may not be able to stand on their own without parent company’s support/reputation

 - Apple Company